CoopGame for

 \})}{x_{i} - v_{i}}

-grand coalition.
-Within this expression the denominator stands for the
+coalition.
+Within this expression the denominator stands for the loss

-breaking away from the grand coalition, whereas the numerator stands for
+away from the grand coalition, whereas the numerator stands for the

-important in solution concepts like the Gately point (see e.g. the
+in solution concepts like the Gately point (see e.g. the original paper

 library(CoopGame)